vespertron/SQLServer_VENV/README.md

 ## Business Case
 A holding company provides centralized IT, HR, finance services to a dozen subsidiary trading and distribution companies.
 Their infrastructure is currently based on on-prem DB2 databases.
 They are moving to the cloud.

-## Approach
-Small-scale simulation managed by a team of 1 member combines system administration (virtualization, Infrastructure-as-Code) and database administration (database) in one repo.

 ## Documentation
 - This README.md file provides an overview of the project, its structure, and how to set up the environments.
 - The `docs` directory contains detailed documentation on the project, including setup instructions, best practices, and troubleshooting tips.